 That’s great.
 I love it!
 What inspires your writing

 Anything.
 Everything.
-From listening in on a conversation on the bus to or from work, a line in a programme on television, or a documentary about an historical theme.
+From listening in on a conversation on the bus to or from work, a line in a programme on television, or a documentary about a historical theme.
 Sometimes a person I might see sparks an idea for a character, even if I have no story to place them in.

 What/who are your favorite or most reliable support groups?

-I find An Author’s Tale, here on Facebook a good support group, everyone gives honest opinions, I do also look at The Writer’s Circle.
+I find Authors’ Tale, here on Facebook a good support group, everyone gives honest opinions, I do also look at The Writer’s Circle.
 Due to personal reasons at home, I am unable to join local writing groups, so a lot of my work is done solo, like I said, these Facebook sites do help me.